Jack Davenport

-Jack Arthur Davenport (born 1 March 1973) is an English-American actor.
-He is best known for his roles in the television series This Life and Coupling, and as James Norrington in the Pirates of the Caribbean series.
+Jack Arthur Davenport (born 1 March 1973) is an English actor.
+He is best known for his roles in the television series This Life and Coupling, and as James Norrington in the Pirates of the Caribbean film series.
 He has also appeared in other Hollywood films, such as The Talented Mr. Ripley and Kingsman: The Secret Service.
 On television, Davenport is known for his roles in the ensemble drama series FlashForward, Smash, and The Morning Show as well as his leading role in the 2013 ITV drama series Breathless.

-Early life
+Early life and education

 Davenport, the son of actor Nigel Davenport and actress Maria Aitken, was born in Wimbledon, London, and lived in Ibiza, Spain, for the first seven years of his life.
 His uncle is writer and former Conservative MP Jonathan Aitken, his maternal grandmother was socialite Penelope Aitken, his maternal grandfather was politician William Aitken, and one of his maternal great-grandfathers was John Maffey, 1st Baron Rugby.
-Through Jonathan Aitken's marriage to Elizabeth Rees-Williams, Davenport is also related to Jared Harris and Jamie Harris, her sons from her marriage to Richard Harris.
-His parents divorced when he was seven, at which point he was sent to the independent Dragon School in Oxford, as his parents did not want him to become involved in the divorce proceedings.
-He then went on to attend Cheltenham College, a boarding independent school for boys (now co-educational), in the spa town of Cheltenham in Gloucestershire, in the West of England, followed by the British American Drama Academy in London.